Banata

 Variable Interpolation

 Templates support {{variableName}} placeholders in text, URLs, and subject lines.
-Variables are replaced at send time with the data passed in the API call.
+At send time, Banata replaces each placeholder with the value you pass in.

 typescript